What is Colonoscopy Procedure?

 • Colorectal Cancer Surveillance: Individuals who have previously had colorectal cancer or certain types of polyps may undergo regular colonoscopies to monitor for recurrence or new growth.

-• Polyp Detection and Removal: Colonoscopy allows for detecting and removing polyps, which are abnormal growths that can potentially develop into cancer over time.
+• Polyp Detection and Removal: Colonoscopy allows for the detection and removal of polyps, abnormal growths that can potentially develop into cancer over time.

 • Screening for Polyps: Regular colonoscopies are recommended to identify and remove precancerous polyps, reducing the risk of colorectal cancer.